mozilla/ai-guide/templates/content/llms-101/index.md

 Fine-tuning a language model involves taking a pre-trained language model and providing additional training using task-specific data sets moderated by humans.
 This process typically requires less data than training a model from scratch and can be done relatively quickly.
 Fine-tuning has become increasingly popular in recent years as more pre-trained models have become available.

-#### “Human in the loop” approach
+#### “RLHF” approach

-The "human in the loop" approach involves incorporating human feedback into machine learning models to improve their accuracy and performance.
+The "Reinforcement Learning From Human Feedback" approach involves incorporating human feedback into machine learning models to improve their accuracy and performance.
 In the context of natural language processing, this might involve having humans review text generated by a model and provide feedback on its quality, which can then be used to fine-tune the model.
-Human in the loop approach is valuable because it can be used to reduce bias and errors and make usage of AI more trustworthy.
+This approach is valuable because it can be used to reduce bias and errors and make usage of AI more trustworthy.

 #### What does "inference" mean?